ryanburgess/sassysass/README.md

 # SassySass
 [![npm version](https://badge.fury.io/js/sassysass.svg)](http://badge.fury.io/js/sassysass)

+Sassy Sass is a scaffolding tool to help you organize your project’s Sass structure.

 With a simple command, add a well-structured architecture for your project's CSS.
 Based off the [SMACSS](https://smacss.com/) methodology, SassySass creates a simple, maintainable structure for your Sass files.

 ![SassySass in the terminal](https://raw.github.com/ryanburgess/sassysass/master/sassysass.gif)